Kubernetes » Operations

-Day-to-day cluster management with kubectl, Helm package management, troubleshooting techniques, and production best practices.
+Day-to-day cluster management: kubectl, Helm package management, observability wiring, troubleshooting techniques, and production best practices.

 kubectl Mastery: Command-Line Kubernetes